By Brian P.

 AR15s Everywhere, No Two Alike

-We have some wiggle room in the rifle setups.
+So we have some wiggle room in the rifle setups.
 Different zeros, different ammo choices, and different sighting systems will be present among any number of shooters heading to the range this weekend.
-While each individual setup is unique, are they unique enough to make us miss a man-sized target out to say, 400 yards?
-Let’s look at the data:

 |Yards||50gr V-Max||55gr xm193||62gr XM855||69gr SMK|